sequelize/sequelize/README.md

   without password.
 If you want to customize that just hack in the tests, but make sure to don't commit your credentials, we don't want to expose your personal data in sequelize codebase ;)

+**AND ONE LAST THING:** Sequelize also supports SQLite.
+So this should be working on your machine as well :)

 ### 2. Install the dependencies ###